-While most public universities teach the courses in English, the tuition-free courses are usually taught in German.
+While most public universities teach courses in English, tuition-free courses are usually taught in German.
 Therefore, ensure that you learn the language.
-In fact, to become eligible for the tuition-free courses in Germany, one should have had a certification in German language.
-Also you should learn to be respectful towards the culture.
+In fact, to become eligible for tuition-free courses in Germany, one should have had a certification in the German language.
+Also, you should learn to be respectful towards the culture.
 Things like giving the Nazi salute would be considered cultural appropriation and would be frowned upon severely.
 Germans are sticklers for etiquette.
 Their dining etiquette inevitably includes a lot of forks.
-If you’re in the student fraternity, a lot might be let passed, but stay mindful of the dining etiquette.
-The same goes with drinking in public places.
+If you’re in the student fraternity, a lot might be let pass, but stay mindful of the dining etiquette.
+The same goes for drinking in public places.
 It would not be brushed off as college childishness.
-Public place nuisances would be strictly frowned upon, inviting legal actions as well
+Public place nuisances would be strictly frowned upon, inviting legal actions as well.

 German Punctuality and Bureaucracy:

 Germans are known for their punctuality.
 That being said, they don’t really like you imposing on them half an hour before the time.
 Most of the European Union is known for being there right on time.
 So if you have some important places to be, such as the visa office, or the office for disbursal of your student loans or scholarships, ensure that you reach there on time.
 Be prepared for a lot of paperwork.
 Despite their meticulousness, Germans burden you with a lot of paperwork.
 So, whether it is that postage stamp, or the receipt for entry pass, ensure you have them all filed in an organise manner.
 Ensure that you can pull them out at a moment’s notice.
 They also don’t like lags in bringing out the documents

 Insurance and Work Timings: